cea-hpc/modules/doc/source/design/output-configuration.rst

     - Their value is ignored
     - So the default value takes precedence, unless a ``-o``/``--output`` option is specified
-    - Value in environment variable is wronly specified for instance in the following situations
+    - Value in environment variable is wrongly specified for instance in the following situations

         - Element set in option value unsupported by module sub-command
         - Elements set in option value not separated by colon character (``:``)